Nosu-u/Small-Mods/README.md

 # small-mods
-Collection of small geode mods
+Collection of small geode mods, to make my github a bit more clean!